 UW students, students at other universities, and postbaccaleureates have the opportunity to join our lab as volunteers.
 We typically require that volunteers work 9 hours per week for at least 3 quarters (9 months)—a commitment that includes a required 1-hour weekly research seminar during the first quarter.

 The weekly research seminar is offered to orient research assistants to the BRTC, develop their research skills, help them work toward their career goals, and educate them about the research conducted at the BRTC.
 The day/time of the seminar varies with each quarter.

-If you are interested in becoming a research assistant, please send your CV, unofficial transcript, schedule availability, and statement of interest to Jeremy Eberle at firstname.lastname@example.org.
+Please see the Psych 499 website for a description of current opportunities with our Treatment Development Clinic.
+If you are interested in becoming a research assistant, please send your CV, unofficial transcript, schedule availability, and statement of interest to Kevin Kuehn at firstname.lastname@example.org.